aarnphm/tinymorph/docs/content/SRS/SRS.md

 > [!IMPORTANT] PR-RFR1
 >
-> Whenever one type of inference failed to perform, notification will be given and help user to do the switch
+> Whenever one type of inference failed to perform, notification will be given and help user

-Rationale: Whenever user selected one of the inference type and some failure happened to halt the procedure, a notification will be demonstrated to user to inform about the swich of the inference, and use local cached data to do the switch and recovery.
+Rationale: Whenever user run the host inference and some failure happened to halt the procedure, a notification will be demonstrated to user to inform about the failure, and use local cached data to do the switch and recovery.

 > [!IMPORTANT] PR-RFR2
 >